 It's time loosen that belt a notch or two -- The Shack is a Houston favorite where the beef is fresh and local, and the burgers.
 Are.
 Stacked.
 Located in Cypress, this joint's got 18 signature beef burgers topped with everything imaginable from brisket to fried eggs to potato chips to spicy honey -- each creative combination provides the perfect blend of spicy, sweet, and savory, and the dropping grease is accompanied by just enough crunch.
 You're gonna need to make room if you're going to tackle one with a side of hand-cut fries or onion strings.
 You're also gonna need a beer -- there are dozens on tap from all over the Lone Star State.

-There’s no doubt chef Ronnie Killen was already “killen” it (sorry) with his steak & barbecue game, so it’s no surprise he’s ventured into the last of the holy trinity of Texas beef: burgers.
-The space is decked out with a 1950s-style diner vibe, complete with milkshakes and an old-fashioned soda fountain.
-In addition to the flattop-griddled cheeseburgers, you should also house a side of fried cheese curds and crinkle-cut fries, obviously.
+There’s no doubt chef Ronnie Killen was already “killen” it (sorry) with his steak and barbecue game, so it’s no surprise he’s ventured into the last of the holy trinity of Texas beef: burgers.
+The space is decked out like a 1950s-style diner complete with milkshakes and an old-fashioned soda fountain.
+In addition to the thick, griddled cheeseburgers, you should absolutely tack on a side of fried cheese curds or crisp, crinkle-cut fries.